GregFrench/horror-style-activation-steering/README.md

 hidden_states[:, -1, :] += alpha * steering_vector
 ```

-In practice, layer choice and alpha matter.
+In practice, layer choice, pooling strategy, vector scale, and alpha matter.
 This repository gives you the machinery to experiment without claiming that one layer or coefficient is universally best.

 ## Installation